vivisantosa/Canadian-Offender-Population/README.md

 <img src="Images/Project2_flow_v2.jpg" width="1080">

 ##	Application components <br>
-•	"Race Disparity Index by Province (2016)"
+•	Race Disparity Index by Province (2016)
   This cloropleth map visualizes race disparity of Aboriginal and Black Canadian offenders.
   A Race Disparity Index score was calculated for each province by comparing the race of the 2016 offender population with the general provincial population.<br>
   (1) Each province or territory can be clicked to view a summary of index scores by race group<br>